premrajvs/springbootlearning---01---customer-dashboard/README.md

 Next Step, replacing the for loops with Stream API.
 * So far, no rest calls are implemented.
 All responses are hard coded.

+# Introduction to Rest Template Object
+Rest Template can be implemented using 3 methods
+1. ForEntity
+2. ForObject
+3. Exchange